-In this architecture, the media assets of the application are stored in Object Storage in a bucket of the standard storage class.
+In this architecture, the media assets of the app are stored in Object Storage in a bucket of the standard storage class.

 - Container Engine for Kubernetes (OKE)

-OKE is a fully managed, scalable, and highly available service that you can use to deploy your containerized apps to the cloud.
-You specify the compute resources that your apps require, and Container Engine provisions them on OCI in an existing tenancy.
+OKE is a fully managed, scalable, and highly available service to deploy your containerized apps to the cloud.
+You specify the compute resources that your apps require, and OKE provisions them on OCI in an existing tenancy.
 Container Engine uses Kubernetes to automate the deployment, scaling, and management of containerized apps across clusters of hosts.

 All the resources are deployed in a single availability domain in an OCI region.
 The tiers are isolated in separate subnets in a single virtual cloud network (VCN).
-Network security groups (NSG) serve as firewalls to regulate the network traffic to and from the resources in each tier.
+Security Lists serve as firewalls to regulate the network traffic to and from the resources in each tier.
 A route table attached to each subnet contains rules to direct traffic to destinations outside the VCN.